maaabel/cooperarsc.github.com/_posts/notes/2013-02-26-boardoftrustees-oliver.md

 EPSTEIN: Brings up the penny donations to the student drive as fact.

-ART STUDENT: Are you saying no Architecture and no Engineering students put just a penny in?
+RYAN: Are you saying no Architecture and no Engineering students put just a penny in?

 EPSTEIN: I don’t know that.
 I didn’t say that.
 But I said a lot of Art students did.
 That’s a real fact.